qtremors/locr/README.md

 4.  **You Use a Network Drive:** Scanning files on a NAS or mounted drive (`Z:\`) is limited by network latency, not just disk speed.
 Caching is often less effective here.

+## 🚀 Roadmap & Future Improvements

+`locr` is an active project.
+The goal is to maintain the "Zero Dependency" philosophy while improving accuracy and speed.

+* **Nested `.gitignore` Support:** Currently, only the root `.gitignore` is respected.
+Future updates will support recursive ignore files inside subdirectories.
+* **Parallel Processing:** I plan to implement `concurrent.futures` to parallelize file reading, significantly speeding up scans on multi-core machines.
+* **JSON Output:** Adding a `--json` flag to export machine-readable data for use in CI/CD pipelines or dashboards.
+* **Better Tokenization:** Moving from heuristic scanning to a robust tokenizer to better handle edge cases (like comment symbols inside string literals).
+* **Unit Tests:** Adding a comprehensive `unittest` suite to guarantee stability.